na-na-hi/renget/archive/how2playba.md

 If you want to splurge ur gifts on 1 specific girl:
 - Buy all mats from events
 - Use extra mats from event to keep crafting gifts nodes
-- buy out yellow/advanced tailor stones from the JFD shop when available
+- Buy out yellow/advanced tailor stones from the JFD shop when available
-- craft gift selectors using yellow tailor stones
+- Craft gift selectors using yellow tailor stones
 It's more efficient to reroll normal gifts into a girl's favourite ones.
 Don't use liked gifts for gift selectors.